Foreign relations of the Arab League: Bangladesh

-China; People’s Republic of
+China

 The recent economic boom in the People's Republic of China has led to an increased demand for oil and other raw petroleum products, much of which has been supplied by member states of the Arab League.
 Chinese-Arab relations in the past few years have increased with the institution of several Arab-Chinese business forums, conferences and meetings to increase trade and cooperation in recent years.
 China is the second-largest financial investor in Sudan following the other members of the Arab League, and as a result a majority of Sudan's production of petroleum is sent overseas to China.
 Foreign ties have also been made with the Arab League States of Morocco, Algeria, Egypt, Iraq and Syria in order to further invest in petroleum production in the Middle East and North Africa.

 As of 2008, the Arab League and the People's Republic of China have agreed to create an annual forum between the two parties in order to discuss matters of economics, trade and environmental studies.
 In 2009, the forum was expanded to also include the discussion of various nuclear projects.

-Russian Federation
+Russia

-Russia has entertained diplomatic relations with the Arab world since the 6th century CE, when the Khazar Khaganate waged war against the Arab Empire.:.
+Russia has entertained diplomatic relations with the Arab world since the 7th century CE, when the Khazar Khaganate waged war against the Rashidun and Umayyad caliphates.

-has flourished most under the Soviet Union, due to the Communist Union of Soviet Socialist Republics' support for several Socialist Arab regimes against the Capitalist United States during the Cold War, regimes like Nasser's Egypt and the Baathist regimes of Iraq and Syria, as well as other Socialist regimes in Libya and South Yemen.:.
+Relations have flourished most under the Soviet Union, due to the Communist Union of Soviet Socialist Republics' support for several Socialist Arab regimes against the Capitalist United States during the Cold War, regimes like Nasser's Egypt and the Baathist regimes of Iraq and Syria, as well as other Socialist regimes in Libya and South Yemen.